Last updated July 21st, 2018.

 Cambodia is a relatively small nation with a population of just over 15 million.
 With that said it has several cities which, each for their own reason, are great places to buy real estate.

 Some cities like Phnom Penh, Cambodia’s capital and largest city, are popular for obvious reasons.
-Others like ancient temples of Siem Reap and the beaches of Sihanoukville for their rapid growth in tourist numbers.
+Others like Sihanoukville and Siem Reap attract investors because of their their rapid growth in tourist arrivals.

 There’s also a few mid-tier cities like Poipet and Battambang where property prices are expected to rise due to Cambodia’s urbanization and population growth.